cheeky489/cosc349-a1/README.md

 All  VMs should stop running and now enter:
 > vagrant destroy

-pressing `y` for every VM to remove them from your personal machine.
+Pressing `y` for every VM to remove them from your personal machine.